UM-Flint Programs in Music

 Applied Music Instruction

-All UM-Flint students who pass the audition are eligible to enroll in applied lessons (private instruction) in voice, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, euphonium, tuba, percussion, piano, guitar, mandolin, violin, viola, cello, double bass and organ.
+All UM-Flint students who pass the audition are eligible to enroll in applied music (private instruction) in voice, flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, trombone, euphonium, tuba, percussion, piano, guitar, mandolin, violin, viola, cello, double bass, organ, and harp.

 The Honors Program in Music